-Furthermore, the EU decided to support the ITN grant application "MedPlant".
-The ITN MedPlant is coordinated from University of Copenhagen, but includes one 'early stage researcher' (PhD-student) to be stationed at Uppsla University under the supervision of Prof. Backlund, and a closely collaborating 'experienced researcher' (post-doc.) to be stationed at AstraZeneca R&D in Mölndal under the auspice of Dr. Thierry Kogej.
-The recruitment process of both positions was initiated during 2013.
+In 2013, the EU decided to support the ITN grant application "MedPlant".
+The ITN MedPlant is coordinated from University of Copenhagen, and includes one 'early stage researcher' (PhD-student) MSc.
+Astrid Henz to be stationed at Uppsala University under the supervision of Prof. Backlund, and a closely collaborating 'experienced researcher' (post-doc.)
+Dr. Rosa Buonfiglio, to be stationed at AstraZeneca R&D in Mölndal under the auspice of Dr. Thierry Kogej.
+The recruitment process of both positions was finalized during 2014.